-- Singapore Sight Seeing Bus – One of the best ways to take in the delights of the city is by making use of the hop on/ hop off Singapore Sight Seeing Bus.
+- Singapore Sight Seeing Bus – One of the best ways to take in the delights of the city is by making use of the hop-on/ hop-off Singapore Sight Seeing Bus.
 All the big attractions that Singapore is known for can be covered – Marina Bay Sands, Chinatown, Collyer Quay, Botanic Gardens, Buddha Relic Temple – the list goes on!
-You could opt between the 1 or 2 day Singapore Sightseeing Bus Pass or get the Singapore Night Tour Sightseeing Bus Ticket to get a glimpse of the Singaporean Night Life.
+You could opt between the 1 or 2 days Singapore Sightseeing Bus Pass or get the Singapore Night Tour Sightseeing Bus Ticket to get a glimpse of the Singaporean Night Life.

 - MRT & Buses – While the city is bustling with several buses and taxis, the Mass Rapid Transit (MRT) is at the heart of transportation within the city.
-The prices for MRT tickets differ with the distance covered, but on an average cost 4 SGD.
+The prices for MRT tickets differ with the distance covered but on average cost 4 SGD.

 - Singapore Tourist Pass –With this pass you can get unlimited rides on MRT & buses for a specific time period.
 Charges are: